bralyncampbell3221-boop/Basic-Employee-Onboarding-AD-RBAC-/README.md

 ## Solution Overview
 The solution was to build and organize a secure Active Directory environment from the ground up.
 I created the NMG.com domain, designed Organizational Units, implemented Role-Based Access Control (RBAC) using security groups, configured Group Policy, and simulated a real-world support ticket by investigating and resolving an Active Directory access issue while documenting the entire process.

-## Video Walkthrough
-[Add your video walkthrough link placeholder here.
-You will record this tomorrow and update this link so visitors can see a live demonstration of your lab environment.]

 ## Tools Used
 * Windows Server